Steve Lutz

-Steve Lutz (born October 25, 1972) is the current head men's college basketball coach for Western Kentucky.
+Steve Lutz (born October 25, 1972) is an American college basketball coach who is currently the head coach at Oklahoma State University.
+He previously served as the head coach at Texas A&M–Corpus Christi and Western Kentucky.

 Early life

-Lutz grew up in San Antonio, Texas and played basketball and baseball for East Central High School.
+Lutz grew up in San Antonio, Texas and played basketball and baseball for East Central High School, graduating in 1991.
 He then played one season of basketball at Ranger Junior College before arriving at Texas Lutheran.

 Coaching career

 Early coaching career

 Lutz started his coaching career with stops at University of Incarnate Word and Garden City CC (Kansas).
-During his four seasons at UIW, the Crusaders (now Cardinals) went 99-20.
+During his four seasons at UIW, the Crusaders (now Cardinals) went 99–20.

 Stephen F. Austin

+Lutz spent the next six seasons (2000-2006) under coach Danny Kaspar.